carrier-io/perfgun/README.md

 1. To create a bucket open a galloper url in the browser e.g. `http://{{ galloper_url }}`
 2. Click on  Artifacts in the side menu
-3. Click on the Bucket icon in rite side of the page and choose `Create New Bucket`
+3. Click on the Bucket icon in right side of the page and choose `Create New Bucket`
 4. Name your bucket e.g. gatling

 Now you can compile your tests.

 In order to compile the tests and upload them to object storage please run the following command (with your values for `test`, `galloper_url`, `bucket` and `aftifact` as well as mount your folder with tests)

-Note: `artifact` should have .zip extention
+Note: `artifact` should have .zip extension

 ```
 docker run --rm -t -u 0:0 \